Home

 HOW TO GUARANTEE YOU START WITH A CLEAN GARAGE FLOOR

-FLOOR GRINDING - Physical grinding is a far superior method of garage floor cleaning compared to etching.
+FLOOR GRINDING - Mechanically grinding the concrete is a far superior method of garage floor cleaning compared to etching.
 Grinding is usually accomplished by the use of a walk behind floor grinder or for small floors a hand grinder can be used.

 A walk behind grinder has one or more rotating plates containing extremely hard, diamond faced grinding stones.
 You can rent these machines.
 They will be more expensive than etching.
 But grinding offers much better, reliable abrasion of the concrete surface.
 Grinding produces a coarser surface, and leaves no acid residue or moisture behind (two very bad things for a coating).